shipclojure/dbos-clj/README.md

 ## Why use it?

 If you need durable execution & *resumable workflows* (read a great write-up on it here: [Demystifying Determinism in Durable Execution](https://jack-vanlightly.com/blog/2025/11/24/demystifying-determinism-in-durable-execution)) - DBOS is a much more lightweight alternative to something like [Temporal](https://temporal.io/) where you need to deploy a separate service just to start using it.
-With DBOS, all you need is a PostgreSQL DB and you can start using it.
+With DBOS, all you need is a PostgreSQL DB and you can start writing durable workflows.

 The Java version of DBOS has some weird kinks when it comes to interop with clojure that you can only discover through usage.
 That experience is boiled down to this library.
 It brings both functionality & ergonomics.